-Community Impact Cash Grants support the unmet needs of people in communities where Cisco has a presence and a strong volunteer program.
-Before applying, invited nonprofits can determine their organization’s eligibility by reviewing the requirements below and Grant Giving Policies.
+Silicon Valley Impact Cash Grants support the unmet needs of people in communities surrounding Cisco's corporate headquarters in San Jose, California.
+Before applying, interested nonprofits can determine their organization’s eligibility by reviewing the requirements below and grant giving policies.

 The organization addresses a problem that affects a large number of lives within the target area, and which has detrimental effects on the lives of individuals within that community.
 The significant unmet need requires urgent action.